tyyoonlab-snu/PPI-Landscape-2025/README.md

 2. **Python ML Pipeline** (`python_pipeline/`) — performs physicochemical sequence embedding, projects the combinatorial mutant space onto a topology-preserving 2D landscape via densMAP, and trains an additive Ridge regression model on low-order (≤ double) mutants to predict and recover top-1% champion variants in both affinity and productivity.

-Together, the two components form a complete pipeline from raw `.tif` fluorescence images to predicted champion antibody sequences.

 ---

 ## Repository Structure